Clifra-Jones/Meraki-API-V1/README.md

 If you currently have a secret store vault on your system you do not need to create a new one.
 This vault will be used to store your API key.

 ### Create a new vault
+>[!Note]
+This function is for convenience.
+As a vault can be used for many different secrets this is really out of scope of this module.
+This function may be depreciated in the future.
+You should use the commands Set-SecretStoreConfiguration to configure your store and Register-SecretVault to create a new vault.

 ```powershell
 New-MerakiSecretVault -Authentication Password -Interaction Prompt